tramvaijs/lru-cache-nano/README.md

 At initial object creation, storage is allocated for `max` items.
 If `max` is set to zero, then some performance is lost, and item count is unbounded.
-Either `maxSize` or `ttl` _must_ be set if `max` is not specified.
+`ttl` _must_ be set if `max` is not specified.

-If `maxSize` is set, then this creates a safe limit on the maximum storage consumed, but without the performance benefits of pre-allocation.
-When `maxSize` is set, every item _must_ provide a size, either via the `sizeCalculation` method provided to the constructor, or via a `size` or `sizeCalculation` option provided to `cache.set()`.
-The size of every item _must_ be a positive integer.
+If `max` not set, then `ttl` tracking must be enabled.
+Note that, even when tracking item `ttl`, items are _not_ preemptively deleted when they become stale.

-If neither `max` nor `maxSize` are set, then `ttl` tracking must be enabled.
-Note that, even when tracking item `ttl`, items are _not_ preemptively deleted when they become stale, unless `ttlAutopurge` is enabled.
 Instead, they are only purged the next time the key is requested.
-Thus, if `ttlAutopurge`, `max`, and `maxSize` are all not set, then the cache will potentially grow unbounded.
+Thus, if `max` is not set, then the cache will potentially grow unbounded.

 In this case, a warning is printed to standard error.
-Future versions may require the use of `ttlAutopurge` if `max` and `maxSize` are not specified.

 If you truly wish to use a cache that is bound _only_ by TTL expiration, consider using a `Map` object, and calling `setTimeout` to delete entries